 Your journey continues eastwards to the mighty Canadian Rockies and the province of Alberta.
 Once again you will see a spectacular array of scenery as you travel across ranchlands, along rocky lakeshores, over high mountain passes and through the remarkable tunnels that form part of the rich rail history of the Canadian Rockies.
 Today’s highlights include Craigellachie, where the last spike of the Canadian Pacific Railway was driven, the climb over Rogers Pass, the Kicking Horse Canyon, the Spiral Tunnels and, of course, the glaciers and snow-capped peaks of the Canadian Rockies.
 Your rail journey ends in the mountain hamlet of Lake Louise or the resort town of Banff.
 (B/L)

-Please note: This tour also operates Westbound - Banff or Lake Louise to Vancouver.
+Please note: this tour also operates in reverse - Banff or Lake Louise to Vancouver.

 The table below shows our escorted tour departure dates.

 Prices are described as Guide prices on this website and may be higher or lower due to availability and date of departure.

 Prices are for departure dates listed, ex-UK and are per adult based on two adults travelling and sharing a standard room and with return economy flights where stated.
 Single room and flight prices are available at a supplement.